kalchakra13/DrugGPT/README.md

 [12/10/2023] We release our code on the pre-processing and generation of data and model.

+## Disclaimer

+### Important Notice Regarding the Use of DrugGPT

+DrugGPT is an advanced tool developed for educational and research purposes.
+It is crucial to understand the following points regarding its usage:

+- **Not a Medical Device**: DrugGPT does **not** qualify as a medical device.
+It should not be used for making clinical decisions or for diagnostic purposes.
+- **Prohibited for Direct Medical Use**: The use of DrugGPT for direct medical purposes or as a substitute for professional medical advice is strictly prohibited.
+- **Usage by Medical Experts**: While medical experts may use DrugGPT to gain insights or aid in research, it should be done with caution.
+DrugGPT's outputs should always be cross-verified with established medical knowledge and clinical guidelines.
+- **Educational Tool**: The general public may use DrugGPT as an educational tool to learn about medical literature.
+However, it should not be relied upon for personal health decisions or medical advice.
+- **Responsibility of Users**: Users are responsible for any consequences resulting from the use of DrugGPT.
+The developers of DrugGPT assume no responsibility for decisions or actions taken based on its outputs.
+- **Continuous Development**: DrugGPT is in continuous development, and its outputs should be interpreted within the context of its current capabilities and limitations.

+By using DrugGPT, you acknowledge and agree to these terms and conditions.
+It is imperative to consult with a qualified healthcare provider for any health-related questions or concerns.

 ## Pre-trained Model
 The trained model is available at [Google Drive](https://drive.google.com/file/d/1jyavc13OdwzVZaTDdo6oEm4_adjr_nO8/view?usp=sharing).